TroelsMortensen/SqlScriptVisualizer/README.md

 * Can now drag entire diagram, by grabbing the checkered background.
 * Diagram is now shown, seemingly correctly.

+## Roadmap

+In no particular order..

+* Show on delete behaviour
+* Show nullability
+* Other SQL dialects
+    * PostgreSQL
+* Fix the entity dragging issue
+* Select and drag multiple entities
+* Show attribute types
+* Show multiplicities.
+I may not be able to extract this from just the script.
+Not sure I can distinguish 1:1 and 1:*.

 #### Note about GitHub pages deployment